 In Texas Tech’s 2011 TechSpy Awards, Stephens received the athletic department’s administrator of the year award, which is voted by student-athletes.
 Along with his director duties, Stephens serves as the strength and conditioning coach for the baseball, women’s basketball, and softball programs.

 Stephens received his Bachelor of Science Degree in Exercise and Sports Science from Texas Tech in 1998.
 He was a letterman in football, baseball and track & field during an outstanding prep career at Sweetwater High School in Texas.
-As a football player he was chosen to the all-west Texas, all-south plains, and all-state Football teams.
-He was also a 3-time all-district selection as catcher in baseball.
+Stephens garnered All-West Texas, All-South Plains, and All-State football teams.
+He also was a three-time All-District selection in baseball as a catcher.

-Stephens and his wife, Trisha, are the proud parents of two sons, Trey and Trevor, and a daughter, Tatum.
-In his spare time, he enjoys coaching his son’s baseball and football teams, hunting and fishing and, of course, working out.
-During summers, Tory also enjoys directing Texas Tech’s multi-directional speed, agility and strength camp for all youths, ages 7-18.
+Stephens and his wife, Trisha, are the proud parents of three children: Trey, Trevor and Tatum.
+He enjoys coaching his son’s baseball and football teams during his spare time.
+He also directs Texas Tech’s multi-directional speed, agility and strength camp for all youths, ages 7-18.